jgte/ls5-login/README.md

 `otpauth://totp/byaa676?secret=IZTCYTTCJRCZRVYERMDKYEXPTHAHKZXW&issuer=TACC`

+Finally, copy and paste the *secret* string into an empty file.

+## TEsting ig the authenticator-cli is working

 You can test if `authenticator-cli` is giving you the correct token by comparing what your phone says with the output of the following command:

 `authenticator --key IZTCYTTCJRCZRVYERMDKYEXPTHAHKZXW`

-Finally, copy and paste the *secret* string into an empty file.
+I suggest you confirm that is the case before proceeding.

 ## Setting your login credentials